b-yond-infinite-network/amaze-us/README.md

 * `driver` table is populated using combinations of [first/last names generator](https://www.name-generator.org.uk/quick/)
 * `bus` table is populated in a similar fashion
 * `Schedule` table is populated by associating a time schedule for every bus
     * there is designated a probability that a generated schedule gets enrolled inside `Available_Schedule` table instead of `Schedule`; so we may have a pool of available schedules that we may add to the `Schedule` table without having to guess whether a schedule fits without conflicts.
+This comes useful for `pytest` runs
     * each bus has a random _start hour_, _trip duration_ and _trip period_

+* IMPORTANT: there is no duplicate entries detection for the `available_schedule` blueprint... it is only for testing purposes...

 | variable | definition | value |
 | --- | --- | --- |